Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

             Ingest interface defined in this specification for push based [[!MPEGDASH]]

    <dfn dfn>**Event Received Time**</dfn>:
-           The time a metadata item is seen/observed by the application forthe first time, e.g. an announcement/avail.
+           The time a metadata item is seen/observed by the application for the first time, e.g. an announcement/avail.
 The time the event is received (event received time).
 This could for example be the time an EventMessageBox becomes available

    <dfn dfn> **Event Presentation Time** </dfn>:
            The time a metadata event is applied to a stream (if applicable), correspond to the presentation_time of a dash event [[!MPEGDASH]]